groovytacocat/CTFWriteUps/deadface/Starypax.md

 +--------------------+
 ```

-Looking at the drugs and prescriptions tables since we all we'll need patients for is the names.
+Looking at the drugs and prescriptions tables since all we'll need patients for is the names.
 ```
 mysql> describe drugs; describe prescriptions;
 +-------------+---------------+------+-----+---------+----------------+